 Dale J. Florio brings over three decades of public affairs experience to the service of his clients.
 With a highly successful track record at all levels of government, Mr. Florio is widely recognized as one of the most influential public affairs professionals in the Garden State.
-In fact, PPAG– Princeton Public Affairs Group has been consistently named New Jersey’s Number One Lobbying Firm for the last fifteen years in a row.
+In fact, Princeton Public Affairs Group (PPAG) has been consistently named New Jersey’s Number One Lobbying Firm for the last twenty years.

-Mr. Florio was named one of the most influential people in the “The Power Issue” of New Jersey Monthly.
-He has been routinely cited as one of the 100 most influential personalities in New Jersey politics by PolitickerNJ.com and by NJBIZ, the state’s leading business magazine.
+Mr. Florio is the recipient of the NJBIZ ICON Award and was named one of the most influential people in the “The Power Issue” of New Jersey Monthly.
+He has been routinely cited as one of the 100 most influential personalities in New Jersey politics by PolitickerNJ.com, NJ Globe and NJBIZ, the state’s leading business magazine.
 Mr. Florio is frequently seen on television news and public affairs programs commenting on politics and policy in the Garden State.

-In 1979, Mr. Florio was elected as a member of the Borough Council in Somerville, NJ.
+Mr. Florio has served as a member of the Borough Council in Somerville, NJ.
 He chaired the Finance Committee of the Council while serving on that committee for nearly three years.
-In 1992, Mr. Florio was elected Chairman of the Somerset County Republican Organization and served eighteen years in that capacity.
+Mr. Florio served as Chairman of the Somerset County Republican Organization for eighteen years.

 A graduate of Allegheny College with a B.S. in Economics and Seton Hall University Law School, Mr. Florio was admitted to the practice of law in New Jersey and Pennsylvania.
-Dale is on the Board of the Crossroads of the American Revolution Association.
-He serves as the Assistant Boys Varsity Basketball Coach at the Hun School of Princeton.
+He is an adjunct Professor at Seton Hall Law School where he is teaching a course on “Advocacy and Lobbying.”
+Mr. Florio serves on the Board of the Crossroads of the American Revolution Association.
+He is also an Eagleton Visiting Associate at Rutgers University.